amitopenwriteup/crossplane-system/lab5.md

 - **`mode: Pipeline`** marks this as a function-based Composition.
 - **`pipeline:`** holds one step here (`patch-and-transform`), naming the Function to call via `functionRef`.
-- Your entire old `resources:` block now lives inside that step's **`input`**, under `kind: Resources` — this is the payload `function-patch-and-transform` reads to know what to compose.
-It is identical content to before, just nested one level deeper.

-One more required change: every patch now needs an explicit `type: FromCompositeFieldPath`.
-The old Resources-mode Composition defaulted to this type silently; Pipeline mode's strict decoding requires you to state it.

-This is still the whole mapping for a one-resource Composition: one `base` object, one `patch`, now wrapped in one pipeline step.
-Nothing here references another composed resource, so there's no `matchControllerRef` needed yet — that only shows up once you have more than one resource that must reference each other, as in the VPC lab.

 ```bash
 kubectl apply -f composition-simplebucket.yaml